 Tools to Get Started with Guided Reading

 These are some of my favorite tools I use daily to teach guided reading from the first day all the way through the end of the year.
-You may already have some of this items in your classroom!
+You may already have some of these items in your classroom!
 Check out my must-haves HERE.

 Structuring a Guided Reading Lesson

 I really wanted to detail out what guided reading lessons look like.
 I included lots of photos and specifics.
 I know this can be so overwhelming, I’ve been there.
 I think you’ll see how doable it is with this post.
 I also made some FREE guided reading training videos that have even more information on how I did each part of the lesson cycle.
 This might look a little different for non-readers, but HERE I show you how to empower and encourage these friends during guided reading time.

 Making flexible guided reading groups and a schedule can be so powerful when we take the time to do it.
 HERE I shared a FREEBIE that shows a sample of when I met with each of my small groups and a template for you to make your own schedule.
 Check it out!

 Sometimes figuring out what your brief (but impactful!) teaching point will be is tricky.
 This took me a lot of time to make a habit of!
 I broke down the types of teaching points there are for guided reading and how I track them in this post HERE.

 Guided Reading Curriculum

 Now that you have read all about the ins and outs of guided reading time, you may just be overwhelmed.
 Maybe you have the gist, but need some direction.
 HERE is an in-depth guided reading kit that will get you started with all of the components of guided reading including lesson ideas, leveled books, parent notes, and many more tips.
 Check out the video for more details!

 It’s so easy to get little mixed up and confused.
 I’ve realized there are some recurring misconceptions about guided reading and you don’t want to fall into their traps!
 Check out this blog post HERE to make sure you don’t have any guided reading misconceptions.